 However, dry screed may not even be cheaper in the long run.
 Flowing screed benefits from providing effective underfloor heating.
-This means heat will be retained in your home, saving you money off your energy bill.
-Over time, the money you save may make up for the extra money spent.
+This means the heat will be retained in your home, saving you money off your energy bill.
+Also, over time, the money you save may make up for the extra money spent.
 This is why many people consider flowing screed to be a great investment.

 Needing more advice on which screed is best for you?
 Contact us today to discuss further

 Here at Doncaster Quickmix, we offer two types of flowing screed: Gypsol flowing screed and Cemfloor screed.
 Furthermore, we strive to offer the highest-quality screed, meticulously mixed using our state-of-the-art technology and machinery.
 If you’re a customer in Sheffield, Doncaster or the surrounding areas, we will deliver your screed directly to you, irrespective of quantity.
 To enquire further, get in touch with our team today.